oktadev/okta-blog/_source/_posts/2018-06-28-tutorial-build-a-basic-crud-app-with-node.md

 This code initializes a new SQLite database that will be used to store the blog data.
 It also defines a model called `Post` which stores blog posts in the database.
 Each post has a title, a body, an author ID, and a slug field.

 - The `title` field will hold the title of a post.
-For example, "A Great Article".
+For example, "A Great Article."
 - The `body` field will hold the body of the article as HTML.
 For example, "<p>My first post!</p>".
 - The `authorId` field will store the author's unique ID.
 This is a common pattern in relational databases: store just the identifier of a linked resource so you can look up the author's most up-to-date information later.
 - The `slug` field will store the URL-friendly version of the post's title.
 For example, "a-great-article".